Tenzro Testnet is live —request testnet TNZO

 // Provider onboarding flow

 // 1.
-Register provider identity (TDIP machine identity)
+Register provider identity (TDIP autonomous machine)

 vec!["inference".to_string()],